-Outside of Welcome Weekend, you are able to collect your keys from the Residential Services Office during normal working hours of 9am-5pm Monday through Friday.
+Outside of Welcome Weekend, you are able to collect your keys from the Residential Life Office during normal working hours of 9am-5pm Monday through Friday.

 Please be aware that before arriving you need to have accepted your accommodation offer and agreement, completed the e-induction and paid in full or have set-up a recurring card payment plan.
 Failure to complete all these steps before you arrive could result in a delay in issuing your keys.

-If you require special arrangement to collect your keys, you can contact Residential Services on +44 (0)20 8223 5409 or at firstname.lastname@example.org
+If you require special arrangement to collect your keys, you can contact Residential Life on +44 (0)20 8223 4445 or at email@example.com

 You’ll need to check every item in your room and communal areas and record anything that is missing or damaged.
 We use the inventory list to record the condition of the room or property when you move in and compare to the condition of the room or property when we complete periodic inspections and check out inspections.
 You will be charged for anything that is then missing or damaged.